Something Special (whisky)

-Something Special is a blended Scotch whisky brand created in 1912 and belonging to the Pernod Ricard group.
+Something Special is a blended Scotch whisky brand created in 1912 and belonging to the Chivas Brothers subsidiary of Pernod Ricard group.

+History

 The brand was created by Hill Thompson and Co in 1912 and is a blend of 35 malts from the Speyside and Islay malts aged in American and European oak casks.

 It is the most sold premium whisky in South America.